Top 10 party Games

 Oh, the Places You’ll Go

-For this game, set up seven buckets close to each other on one side of the room and tape a line about ten feet away on the other side of the room.
+For this game, set up seven buckets (I just use cheap beach pails like these) close to each other on one side of the room and tape a line about ten feet away on the other side of the room.
 On each bucket, place a piece of tape and write one of the seven continents.

 orange buckets with continent labels on them